 At some point in your loved one’s golden years, you’ll need to discuss their options for senior care.
 As they age, many seniors develop mobility issues and other conditions that make it unsafe for them to live alone—meaning they’ll require professional care or assistance to safely retain their independence.

 Understanding your loved one’s needs is crucial to deciding what kind of care is best for them.
 Many seniors have a strong desire to age in place, though some may ultimately opt for assisted living care.
-The guide below compares and contrasts these home care vs. assisted living to help you and your loved one decide what may be best for them.
+The guide below compares and contrasts home care vs. assisted living to help you and your loved one decide what may be best for them.

 What is Home Care?